Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Neural Models in Dialogue Systems

 Where $pos$ denotes the position of the target token and $i$ denotes the dimension, which means that each dimension of the positional matrix uses a different wavelength for encoding.

-Recently, many transformer-based representation models have been developed.
-Unlike Embeddings from Language Model (ELMo) proposed by~\cite{peters2018deep}, which is an LSTM-based contextual embedding model, transformer-based representation models are more powerful.
+\paragraph*{Transformer-based pretrain models and Transformer variants} Recently, many transformer-based pretrain models have been developed.
+Unlike Embeddings from Language Model (ELMo) proposed by~\cite{peters2018deep}, which is an LSTM-based contextual embedding model, transformer-based pretrain models are more powerful.
 Two most popular models are GPT-2 \footnote{https://openai.com/blog/better-language-models/} and BERT~\citep{devlin2018bert}.
-GPT-2 and BERT both consist of $L$ transformer decoder/encoder blocks and BERT is further improved by making the training bi-directional.
+GPT-2 and BERT both consist of 12 transformer blocks and BERT is further improved by making the training bi-directional.
 They are powerful due to their capability of adapting to new tasks after pretraining.
-This property helped achieve significant improvements in many NLP tasks. \\
+This property helped achieve significant improvements in many NLP tasks.
+There also evolve many Transformer variants \citep{zaheer2020big, dai2019transformer, guo2019star}, which are designed to reduce the model parameters/computational complexity, or improve performance of the original Transformer in diverse scenarios. \cite{lin2021survey} and \cite{tay2020efficient} systematically summarize the state-of-the-art Transformer variants for academics that are interested.\\

-Attention and transformers are undoubtedly the most popular architectures in recent research in dialogue systems.